c-blake/ndup/README.md

 framings*.
 This can mitigate "unlucky" framing.
 Concretely, you can pick different matching values or different seeds for the BuzHash Sbox to get entirely independent framings.
 Then you can consider two or more files (with *the same* framing rules) according to N samples (5..12 work ok).
-Only files deemed "related" according to some "vote" among the samples are made actually related.
 This idea is more salient to the near duplicate use-case where an end-user may want to tune false positive rates.

-Of course, one can also have *un*lucky framing and also automate multiple trials with voting, say a threshold of 4/5 or something.
+Of course, one can also get *UN*lucky framing & want to automate multiple trials with voting, say a threshold of 4/5 or something.
 Depending upon thresholds, this seems to boost sensitivity (fewer false negatives) without much adverse false positive creation. {TODO: I automated this in a C version, and almost all